Doctor consultation before peptide therapy

 Short answers for patients

-Do I need a doctor consultation before peptide therapy?
+Do I need a doctor consultation for peptide therapy?

 Can an online peptide consultation be enough?

-Is a peptide consultation the same as buying peptides online?
+Is a consultation the same as buying peptides online?

-Should the consultation discuss compounded versus branded medications?
+Should the doctor explain compounded versus branded peptide medications?

 Yes.
-Patients should know whether a medication is an FDA-approved branded product, an individualized compounded prescription, off-label for a goal, topical/cosmetic, or evidence-limited.
-Compounded finished drug products are not FDA-approved in the same way as approved brand-name drugs.
+Patients should know whether the option is an FDA-approved branded drug, an individualized compounded prescription, an off-label use, or an evidence-limited wellness product.
+Compounded finished medications are not FDA-approved in the same way as approved branded drugs.

 What if the clinician says peptide therapy is not right for me?